notryanb/notryanb.github.io/_posts/2017-11-01-increasing-rusts-reach.md

 I have also decided to get involved in Rust game / audio development and start working on the [Piston] project.
-Game development is the whole reason I became a programmer in the first place (I've been wanting to do this for 20+ years, but was told otherwise by academia :/ ).
+Game development is the whole reason I became a programmer in the first place (I've been wanting to do this for 20+ years, but was told otherwise by traditional academia :/ ).

-I look forward to helping keep the Rust community a welcoming and enriching place to program.
+I think I can finally call myself a *Rustacean* and look forward to helping keep the Rust community a welcoming and enriching place to program.

 Special thanks to Sean Griffin, Katrina Brock, Pascal Hertleif, and Bastien Orivel.
 I promise to stop *breaking* CI.